-- All individuals, including staff, families, children and caregivers are to be screened upon arrival using the screening tool recommended by your local Public Health Department or Ministry of Health.
+- All individuals, including staff, families, children and caregivers are to be screened upon arrival using the screening tool recommended by your local Public Health Department or the Ontario Ministry of Health.

 - Staff conducting the screening should take appropriate precautions when screening, including maintaining a distance of two meters (six feet) from those being screened.

 PARENT DROP-OFF AND PICK-UP ROUTINES

-- Parents are to plan for drop-off and pick-up to take more time than usual, to allow for the COVID-19 screening process (for them and their child/children), in addition to controlled coded entry at the entrance gate.
+- Parents are to plan for drop-off and pick-up to take more time than usual, to allow for the COVID-19 screening process (for them and their child/children).
 Screening will occur outside, except in the event of inclement weather, upon which it will happen inside the reception area of the Visitor Centre at Kortright or the Education Centre at Claireville.

 - In the event of indoor programming due to inclement weather, signage will be used to direct parents to an indoor drop-off area inside the Visitor Centre at Kortright or the Education Centre at Claireville.
 Students will be escorted by a staff member into the student learning area at the beginning of the day, and to the designated pick-up area at the end of the day.